freeflowuniverse/herolib/lib/core/playbook/readme.md

 // session  ?&base.Session      is optional
 mut plbook := playbook.new(path: "....")!

-//now we run all the commands as they are pre-defined in crystallib (herolib) playcmds.run(mut plbook)!
+//now we run all the commands as they are pre-defined in herolib (herolib) playcmds.run(mut plbook)!